Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 * **SPEECH_RESOURCE_REGION:** Select the region from the dropdown that's best for your project.
     * [Create a GitHub Secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) called `SPEECH_RESOURCE_REGION` and set it to this value.

-Agree to the terms and click **Purchase** to create the Resource Group and Resources.
-Fix any validation errors if necessary.
+Agree to the terms and click **Review + create** to create the Resource Group and Resources.
+Fix any validation errors if necessary and then click **Create**.

 ## Create the Speech Project